 For the next stop on my Sacred Pauses tour, it’s a privilege to be hosted by Christine Sine on Godspace.
 A number of years ago, Christine, her husband, Tom, and I each spoke at a People’s Summit for Faithful Living along with Tom Yoder Neufeld.
-I’ve long appreciated their work and ministry, and am honoured to be included in Christine’s Return to Our Senses Lenten series with an excerpt from Sacred Pauses.
+I’ve long appreciated their work and ministry, and am honoured to be included in Christine’s Return to Our Senses Lenten series with an excerpt from Sacred Pauses that also appears below.

 Come, Lord Jesus, Be Our Guest